iotame/docs/api/hooks.md

 Hooks comprise the main event functionality of iotame.
 Throughout the lifetime of the application hooks are triggered in order to filter or mutate data and perform actions.
 Events can have an arbitrary amount of hooks attached to them, which are executed in the following order:

 1. **Filter**
   Filters decide whether or not to continue the execution after whichever event they are attached to.
 They are used to verify data integrity before storing to the database or the like.
-If they decide to not stop execution, they return `true`, if execution should be halted they return `false`.
-The first time any filter returns `false` control-flow is returned to the caller, i.e. no other Filters are called afterwards.
+If they return `true` or a resolving Promise, they allow execution to proceed.
+The first filter that returns `false` or a rejecting Promise will return control-flow to the caller.
 2. **Mutations**
   Mutations receive data with their event and are free to mutate the data, before returning it.
 3. **Actions**